19cah/blog/_posts/2017/November/how-to-start-coding-cs50.md

 ---
 layout: post
-title: Aliquam
+title: How to start coding
-description: Ipsum dolor sit amet
+description: CS50, a perfect curse for you to start coding.
 image: assets/images/pic01.jpg
 ---